nickvpn/topo-map-terrain-classifier/README.md

 ## Installation

-To install the required libraries, open a terminal and run:
+To install the required libraries locally, open a terminal (preferably in a python environment) and run:

 ```bash
 pip install numpy matplotlib pillow scikit-learn